On the laptop you bring to class everyday, install a Ubuntu 20.04 VM.

 git add .gitignore git commit -m "Adding .gitignore" git push -u origin main

 Now we'll create a directory for the initial homework.

 Within that directory make a README.md file that expresses some understanding of Markdown.

 We'll create another file for storing your wallet's public key and your username.
 This is so we can uniquely identify you and confirm your completion of the exercises.
 Leave it empty for now.

-touch wallet.txt git add . git commit -m "Adding hw1" git push -u origin master
+touch wallet.txt git add . git commit -m "Adding hw1" git push -u origin main

 All of the course submissions will be handled via Git.
 Part of the rubric is that you commit changes to Git frequently.
 We ask that you also use descriptive commit messages.

 To avoid applying the coupon you receive to the incorrect account, ensure that these steps are done in an "Incognito" or "Private Browsing" browser window to set up your account.

 Then, visit https://console.cloud.google.com and login using your pdx.edu account to enable GCP.
 If you haven't used GCP yet and do not mind temporarily putting your credit card on the account, apply for the $300 coupon and use it to create a new billing account.
 Otherwise, wait for the instructor to email you a course coupon.

 Click on the pdx.edu organization from the console.